 Access to Care

-If the MTF is an available choice for enrollment, those beneficiaries residing greater than a 30 minute drive-time that request enrollment to that MTF must sign the Access to Care waiver section of the enrollment form.
-When this section is signed, the beneficiary is acknowledging that their drive time to primary care may exceed 30 minutes and drive time to specialty care may exceed 60 minutes.
+If the MTF is an available choice for enrollment, those beneficiaries residing greater than a 30 minute drive-time that request enrollment to that MTF must sign the Access to Care waiver section of the enrollment form or agree to the waiver when enrolling by phone.
+When the Access to Care standards are waived, the beneficiary is acknowledging that their drive time to primary care may exceed 30 minutes and drive time to specialty care may exceed 60 minutes.

 Frequently Asked Questions